Colleges Where Acceptance Rates Have Decreased the Most Since 2001

 The university has nine academic divisions, as well as the world-renowned Applied Physics Laboratory, which works on national security and space science.
 The university has campuses in Italy and China and draws students from more than 50 countries.

 - Evanston, Illinois

-The university strives for an environment rich in diversity and inclusion, global engagement, and research opportunities.
-Northwestern boasts 90 school-based research centers and more than 40 university research institutes and centers.
+Northwestern strives for an environment rich in diversity and inclusion, global engagement, and research opportunities.
+The university boasts 90 school-based research centers and 35 university research institutes and centers.
 Students from every U.S. state—and from over 75 nations worldwide—are undergraduates at Northwestern.

 The school's undergraduate offerings include over 120 majors and minors, with subjects ranging from Asian languages and cultures to computer engineering, and from gender and sexuality studies to journalism.
 Campus life includes hundreds of clubs and organizations for students to join, and the Northwestern athletics program is held in high regard as a member of the Big Ten Conference.

 - Acceptance rate, 2021: 10.5 per 100 (83.7% decrease from 2001)